MichalPokojny/MyProject3-TheBattleShipGame/README.md

 ## Data Model

-- I've used Game board class as my model.
+- I've used the Game board class as my model.
-- The class Game board stores board size, number of ships.
-Size of the board can be changed as well as number of ships.
+- The class Game board stores board size, and the number of ships.
+The size of the board can be changed as well as the number of ships.
-- The game class also has methods stored for adding ship,populating the game board with random ship location, guessing the location and printing the board to user.
+- The game class also has methods stored for adding ships, populating the game board with random ship locations, guessing the location, and printing the board to the user.

 ## Technologies used